The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 positively: All children who show affection for her mothers will be rewarded in

 some way.
-But the one little boy who is praised in the poem will rise far above all the others, attaining divine honours for
+But the one little boy who is praised in the poem will rise far above

 The